 An error in a PowerShell script will prevent it from completing script execution successfully.
 Using error handling with try-catch blocks allows you to manage and respond to these terminating errors.
-In this post, we will discuss the basics of try/catch blocks and how to find or handle exception messages in the Powershell.
+In this post, we will discuss the basics of try/catch blocks and how to find or handle Custom Error Message in PowerShell.

 Syntax overview of Try/Catch